 Knowing your Bottled Water

-• Distilled Water – isfilter system at a large company similar to purified water in that it is created using a distillery.
+- Distilled Water – is similar to purified water in that it is created using a distillery.
 Water created in this way has specific guidelines and regulations that the company must meet and follow to pass the purity test of the water industry.

 Distilled water typically has the most pristine results of water due to the extremely controlled environment by which it is created.